bismark1221/wotv-calc/data/home.en.md

 ##### Change Logs :

+24/05
+- Add a new page to show chain families
+- It's a 'raw' page, generated from raw data without any check
+- So you will find future units or awaikenings

 11/05
 - Well, it's been a long time since the last major upgrade...
 But I'm back with a new system for the simulator, the dual-abilities
 - You can know choose differents abilities during a dualcast or dualabilities